ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

   Objectives for this event include electrical reconfiguration of PDUs, GPFS storage upgrades, and a system upgrade to Rocky Linux 8.8.

+* STATUS UPDATE Aug 6: Due to unforseen complications during maintenance, services are still offline.
+  Basic functionality should be available by the end of Sunday (US West Coast time), and full functionality should be achieved by Tuesday.

 ## Unannounced exceptions

 <!--